indigo-dc/oidc-agent/gitbook/oidc-agent.md

                              maximum lifetime is forever.

  Verbosity:
-  -c, --console              Runs oidc-agent on the console, without
+  -d, --console              Runs oidc-agent on the console, without
                              daemonizing
   -g, --debug                Sets the log level to DEBUG